tymsai/awesome-cpp/README.md

 * [nothings/single_file_libs](https://github.com/nothings/single_file_libs) :zap: - List of single-file C/C++ libraries.

 # Contributing
-Please take a quick gander at the [contribution guidelines](https://github.com/fffaraz/awesome-cpp/blob/master/CONTRIBUTING.md) for details.
+Please take a quick gander at the [contribution guidelines](https://github.com/fffaraz/awesome-cpp/blob/master/CONTRIBUTING.md) For details.
 Thanks to all [contributors](https://github.com/fffaraz/awesome-cpp/graphs/contributors); you rock!

 #### *If you see a project or link here that is no longer maintained or is not a good fit, please submit a pull request to improve this document.
 Thank you!*